Midwifery and Neonatal 2020

-Following the Overwhelming success of our previous conferences, we are delighted to announce 6th World Congress on Midwifery and Womens Health held during September 9-10, 2019 at Baltimore, USA.
-The main theme of our conference is “Excelling Innovations in Midwifery and Nursing for Women’s Health”
+Following the Overwhelming success of our previous conferences, we are delighted to announce 6th World Congress on Midwifery and Neonatal Care held during August 05-06, 2020 at Zurich, Switzerland.

 Midwifery is the health science and health profession that deals with pregnancy, childbirth, and the postpartum period (including care of the new-born), besides sexual and reproductive health of women throughout their lives.
 Midwifery is a distinct profession from nursing, although there is a shortened training route for registered adult nurses.
 Midwives are involved during all stages of a woman’s pregnancy, labour and early postnatal period.
 Midwives are qualified to assist with a normal vaginal delivery while more complicated deliveries are handled by a health care provider who has had further training.

-The Midwifery 2019 intends to gather all the people across the globe like students, lecturers, Assistant Professors, Professors, Directors, Chairman, Chancellor, Scientists, Doctors, Managing Directors, Chief Executive Officers, Presidents and Noble Laureates and base a platform for them to share their experience, knowledge and research work, recent advancements in the field of Midwifery and suggest for the development of Midwifery.
+The Midwifery and Neonatal Care 2020 intends to gather all the people across the globe like students, lecturers, Assistant Professors, Professors, Directors, Chairman, Chancellor, Scientists, Doctors, Managing Directors, Chief Executive Officers, Presidents and Noble Laureates and base a platform for them to share their experience, knowledge and research work, recent advancements in the field of Midwifery and suggest for the development of Midwifery.

-Midwifery 2019 also gives first in importance to provide interdisciplinary forum for Directors, Researchers, Scientists, Academicians and Educators to present, share the knowledge and discuss the most recent innovations, trends, and concerns, clinical challenges encountered and the solutions adopted in the fields of Midwifery and Womens Health.
+Midwifery and Neonatal Care 2020 also gives first in importance to provide interdisciplinary forum for Directors, Researchers, Scientists, Academicians and Educators to present, share the knowledge and discuss the most recent innovations, trends, and concerns, clinical challenges encountered and the solutions adopted in the fields of Midwifery and Women’s Health.

 Who can attend?

-Midwifery 2019 creates a platform for all the individuals like Nurse Midwives, Gynecologists, Obstetrics, Community Health Workers, Nursing Clinical Director, Midwife Nurse Educator, Nurse Researcher, Nurse Manager, Nurse Practitioner, Registered Nurse, Staff development educators, Directors, Preceptors, Continuing education specialists, Nurse practitioners, Nursing researchers, Nursing Instructor, Health Care Professionals, Health care Administrators, Physicians, Nursing Lecturers and Nursing Training Institutes to gather at the conference and share their knowledge.
+Midwifery and Neonatal Care 2020 creates a platform for all the individuals like Nurse Midwives, Gynaecologists, Obstetrics, Community Health Workers, Nursing Clinical Director, Midwife Nurse Educator, Nurse Researcher, Nurse Manager, Nurse Practitioner, Registered Nurse, Staff development educators, Directors, Preceptors, Continuing education specialists, Nurse practitioners, Nursing researchers, Nursing Instructor, Health Care Professionals, Health care Administrators, Physicians, Nursing Lecturers and Nursing Training Institutes to gather at the conference and share their knowledge.

 Why to Attend???

-- Midwifery 2019 provides a global platform for exchanging ideas and makes us updated about the latest innovations in Midwifery and Women’s Health
+- Midwifery and Neonatal Care 2020 provides a global platform for exchanging ideas and makes us updated about the latest innovations in Midwifery and Women’s Health

 - Opportunity to attend the presentations delivered by Eminent Scientists from all over the world